Criminal Justice Major BA

 Criminal justice majors must select 12 elective credits (9 of the 12 credits must be upper-division, 4 course minimum) of criminal justice or law enforcement courses listed below.
 CJS 101 and CJS 200 or instructor consent are prerequisites for CJS and LAWE directed elective courses.
 Students double majoring in law enforcement and criminal justice may not use required core law enforcement courses as directed electives.
 LAWE 104 is not accepted as a directed elective.

-- CJS 110 Careers in Criminal Justice
+- CJS 110 Careers in Criminal Justice (no prerequisite required)

 - CJS 305 The Criminal Court System